GeoRouv/chip-seq-analysis-replication/README.md

 # Replicate-ChiP-Seq-Analysis
-In this proeject i replicated a ChiP-Seq analysis from an experiment regarding gene induction and repression during terminal erythropoiesis are mediated by distinct epigenetic changes
+In this project i replicated a ChiP-Seq analysis from an experiment regarding gene induction and repression during terminal erythropoiesis are mediated by distinct epigenetic changes

-## Protocol
-![logo]

 ## Tools you'll need: